WhatsApp Spam Law 2026: ₪1K/Msg Fine + Opt-In Defense

 Why Israeli Marketing Law Matters for WhatsApp

 Israel has one of the strictest spam laws in the world.
-Amendment 40 of the Communications (Bezeq and Broadcasts) Law was originally passed in 2008 and has been progressively tightened.
+Amendment 40 of the Communications (Bezeq and Broadcasts) Law was originally passed in 2008 and has been progressively tightened — the full statutory text is hosted on Nevo, the regulator is the Ministry of Communications, and data-protection enforcement (Amendment 13 DPIAs) falls under the Privacy Protection Authority.
 In 2020, the Israeli Supreme Court clarified that WhatsApp messages are fully covered — putting WhatsApp marketing under the same rules as SMS.
+For operational guidance on staying inside the bot side of the rules, see our WhatsApp automation guide.

 What makes Israel’s law unusual globally: civil liability applies without any proof of damage.
 A single unsolicited marketing message can trigger a ₪1,000 claim.
 Class-action lawsuits over spam have become a real risk for Israeli SMBs — we’ve seen cases where a restaurant sending a “Happy Holiday!”
 WhatsApp blast to 500 customers faced a ~₪500,000 class-action claim.